-The exact details of prizes is still to be decided and may depend on the number and quality of entries.
+Prize details are still to be confirmed and may depend on the number and quality of entries.

 In the past

-- All shortlisted films receive a "Official Selection" certificate
+- All shortlisted films received a "Official Selection" certificate

-- Shortlisted films will screened at a public event at the Festival
+- Shortlisted films were screened at a public event at the Festival

 - Cash prize(s) awarded by the judges